Porthcurno, Pedn Vounder and Penberth Cove circular walk

 In pre-industrial times, cattle were allowed to roam over quite large areas and could therefore find a suitable tree to relieve an itch.
 In the Victorian period, farming became more intensive and cattle were moved into enclosed fields.
 It was quickly discovered that an itchy cow could wreak havoc with walls and fences so dedicated rubbing stones were positioned in the centre of some fields to minimise cow damage.
 In some cases, new stones were quarried specifically for the purpose and others, existing prehistoric standing stones or even Celtic crosses were unceremoniously re-used.

 18. Cross the stile and turn right.
-Follow the path along the wall to reach a gate.
+Follow the path along the wall to reach a bend with a gate ahead.

 Electric fences are typically powered from a low voltage source such as a car battery which charges a capacitor to release a periodic pulse of high voltage electricity.
 This is often audible as a quiet "crack" which is a good indicator that a fence is powered.
 As with the high-voltage shock caused by static electricity, the current is not high enough to cause serious injury but touching an electric fence is nevertheless unpleasant.
 If you are answering the call of nature in the vicinity of an electric fence, be mindful of the conductivity of electrolyte solutions!

-19. Turn left at the gate to stay in the field and follow the path between the fences to reach a stile.
+19. Turn left to continue following the path between the fences to reach a bypassed stile.

 The settlement across the field on the right is Treen.